-Also from the late Middle Ages there is much to report and above all to see.
+Also from the late Middle Ages in the Siebengebirge there is much to report and above all to see.
 Large parts of Cologne Cathedral were built with stones from Mount Drachenfels; the coats of arms of the Siebengebirge towns Bad Honnef and Königswinter date back to the reigns of those times.

 Interregnum, Holy Roman Empire